Advertiser's Disclosure

-Written by Ben Tejes
+Writer: Ben Tejes

-Let's get started.
+Let's get started!

 What Is American Debt Relief?

-American Debt Relief markets itself as a debt relief company, but in reality, it seems they mostly do debt settlement, a specific form of debt relief.
-Debt settlement is a process in which a third party (typically a debt relief company) acts as the intermediary between a creditor and a borrower.
+Debt settlement is when a third party (typically a debt relief company) acts as the intermediary between a creditor and a borrower.
 The goal of debt settlement is to have the creditor agree to accept a lower repayment that will satisfy the full debt amount.

-I was the previous CEO of a debt settlement company, and I believe debt settlement can be a good option for some, but not for others.
+I was the previous CEO of a debt settlement company, and debt settlement can be a good option for some, but not for others.
+So, debt settlement may be an excellent option for you, but it’s helpful to understand each of your options.

 American Debt Relief History

-How Much Does American Debt Relief Cost?
+How Much Does Debt Relief Cost?

 With that the cost mind, let's take a look at some of the reviews on American Debt Relief.